- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Participants develop the ability to choose and combine appropriate tools and concepts into professional end-to-end strategy workouts, as performed in the real business world.

-Looks at the big picture: showing the interdependence between each of the functional areas of business, and how they are all affected by the turbulent, competitive and international environmental context in which corporations operate.
+Period 3 of the MBA curriculum looks at the big picture: showing the interdependence between each of the functional areas of business, and how they are all affected by the turbulent, competitive and international environmental context in which corporations operate.

 Individuals, companies, governments and international organisations all operate within an economic environment that influences their performance.
 In order to minimise the risks and to capitalise on opportunities arising from macroeconomic conditions, companies must constantly monitor changes in interest rates, exchange rates, monetary/fiscal policy, inflation, unemployment and phases of the business cycle.
 The goal of this course is to build your understanding of these mechanisms and the way they determine the evolution of the global economic environment.
 The focus is highly applied.
 It relies on collecting and manipulating economic data (each group is assigned a different country) and reading prescribed press articles (usually from the week preceding the session).